opencog/atomspace/opencog/query/README-constraint-sketch.md

 the terms consist *entirely* of variables, and thus lack any effecitve way of discovering the domain at the outset.

+For terminology, lets call something like `(Concept "foo")` a constant.
+The Sudoku puzzle defintion does have constants, e.g.
+`(Predicate "3x3 sudoku")` from which the domain can be immediately infered.
+This works for the current example, but does not hold in general.

 --------